heldersrvio/karan-problems-solutions/README.md

 # karanProblemsSolutions
-Solving the problems from https://github.com/karan/Projects
+Solving the problems from https://github.com/karan/Projects using Swift.
+Testing was done with Xcode Playground.
+In progress.